How Bill Negotiaton Apps Can Create Passive Income

 - Compare competitor rates: Determine what other cell phone providers charge and tell your customer service representative if you’ve found a competitor that offers a more affordable rate.
 This can convince them to negotiate with you and make you a comparable offer.

-- Add a line: If you tell your cell phone company that you’d like to add someone new to your plan, they’re more likely to give you a better deal.
+- Add a line: If you tell your cell phone company that you’d like to add someone new to your plan, it’ll be more likely to give you a better deal.

 - Ask for the loyalty department: Most cell phone companies have a loyalty department whose primary job is to retain customers.

 Just like cable and the internet, car insurance companies are competitive and will do whatever it takes to keep you as a customer.
 When you call your car insurer to negotiate lower premiums, keep these strategies in mind.

 - Ask about discounts: Almost every car insurance company offers a long list of discounts.
 You may be able to claim a discount for things like being a student, avoiding accidents, or driving a new vehicle.